A LLM-Powered Automatic Grading Framework with Human-Level Guidelines Optimization: Introduction

-In this paper, we propose a unified \textbf{multi-agent} ASAG framework that can \textbf{automatically optimize} grading guidelines.
-Specifically, it utilizes an iterative reflection mechanism to generate a task prompt (guideline) that can capture learners' thinking and knowledge from a small dataset of short answers.
-To do this, we innovatively propose to leverage prompt optimization in ASAG by viewing grading guideline refinement as an optimization problem that aims for maximal accuracy.
-To implement the backbone algorithm, we take inspiration from APO \cite{pryzant2023gradient} and propose novel techniques such as \textit{misconfidence}-based selection, iterative optimization, and log-probability-based robustness to enhance the ASAG system's \textbf{stability} in making accurate and \textbf{trustable} score predictions to unseen datasets.
-To minimize human labelling effort, our mechanism intelligently selects short answer samples that can lead to the optimal performance of guideline enhancement.
-Additionally, our framework serves as a solution to test questions of a variety of complexity, providing interpretable assessments to each learning goal that contributes to the overall scoring.
-To validate the effectiveness of the framework, we conducted experiments with data collected from teachers who answered a set of questions designed to capture their content knowledge (CK) and pedagogical content knowledge (PCK) of mathematics~\citep{copur2023investigating}.
-The experimental results demonstrate that both accuracy and alignment increase as compared to the representative baselines.
-In addition, our further analysis showcases steady improvement of test accuracy throughout iterations, demonstrating effective and continuous enhancement of the learned guidelines.
-To the best of our knowledge, we are the first to apply prompt optimization in ASAG by optimizing grading guidelines similar to how an optimal task prompt is generated.
-We believe that refining the grading guidelines through a multi-agent reflective mechanism can help the great potential of LLMs in LA by better assisting learners with detailed, accurate assessment while significantly reducing educators' scoring burden.
+In this paper, we propose a unified \textbf{multi-agent} ASAG framework that \textbf{automatically optimizes} grading guidelines.
+Specifically, it employs an iterative reflection mechanism to generate task prompts (guidelines) that effectively capture learners' thinking and knowledge from a small dataset of short answers.
+To achieve this, we innovatively introduce prompt optimization in ASAG, framing grading guideline refinement as an optimization problem aimed at maximizing accuracy.
+Inspired by APO \cite{pryzant2023gradient}, we develop novel techniques such as \textit{misconfidence}-based selection, iterative optimization, and log-probability-based robustness to enhance the framework’s \textbf{stability} in producing accurate and \textbf{trustworthy} score predictions on unseen datasets.
+To minimize human labeling effort, our mechanism intelligently selects short-answer samples that contribute to optimal guideline refinement.
+Additionally, the framework supports assessments across varying levels of complexity, offering interpretable evaluations for each learning objective while improving overall scoring accuracy.
+To validate our approach, we conducted experiments on two real-world grading datasets.
+The first dataset comprises responses from high school students within a physical sciences curriculum, while the second consists of a national sample of teachers answering questions designed to assess content-specific knowledge required for teaching~\citep{copur2022mathematics}.
+Experimental results demonstrate that \textit{GradeOpt} outperforms representative baselines in both accuracy and alignment.
+Further analysis highlights consistent improvements in test accuracy across iterations, showcasing the framework’s ability to continuously enhance grading guidelines.
+To the best of our knowledge, we are the first to apply prompt optimization in ASAG by refining grading guidelines akin to generating an optimal task prompt.
+We believe that our multi-agent reflective mechanism can unlock the full potential of LLMs in learning analytics by providing detailed and accurate assessments while significantly reducing educators' grading workload.